 the form of state-owned airlines.
 During early 1970s, Air

 Canada, Air France, British Airways, Japan Airlines, Qantas, and most

 other flag carriers throughout the world were fully state-owned.
 In

-the US, the government did not own any airlines but it did strongly
+the United States, the government did not own any airlines but

-affect the industry’s development via regulation of fares, in-flight
+strongly impacted the industry’s development via the regulation of fares, in-flight

 service, routes, and mergers.

 Beginning in the 1970s, the relationship between the airline industry